A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Device-based mmWave localization algorithms for indoor communication systems

-Alternatively, commercial-grade equipment can be leveraged for localization purposes, usually by flashing the image of custom operating system builds that embed \acp{api} to access the output of the beam training procedure.
+Alternatively, commercial-grade equipment can be leveraged for localization purposes, usually by substituting the provided operating system image with a custom build that embeds \acp{api} to access the output of the beam training procedure.
 For example, the work in~\cite{accurate3D2018pefkianakis} realizes a geometric 3D localization system using a 4$\times$8 phased array within a router that embeds a Qualcomm QCA9006 tri-band chipset for \ac{aoa} and \ac{tof} measurements.
 The work in~\cite{bielsa2018indoor}, instead, taps into the output made available by the Talon AD7200~\cite{talonRouter} routers' firmware.
 In the latter case, the hardware and the interface require significant adaptations of the angle estimation algorithms.
 For example, the firmware and operating system used in~\cite{bielsa2018indoor} returned coarsely quantized power measurements for each beam pattern and sometimes incomplete measurement outputs, which required to re-cast the angle estimation algorithm to be robust against quantization noise and missing values.
 The proprietary setup used in~\cite{accurate3D2018pefkianakis} returns the raw \ac{cir} measurements, which are then sanitised to extract the azimuth and elevation angles of arrival from the \ac{los} paths, and the \ac{tof} information for distance estimation.

 Other works such as~\cite{x-array} also employ \ac{cots} devices like the 802.11ad-enabled Airfide \ac{ap}~\cite{airfide} to enhance the antenna array performance for omni-directional coverage and to improve link resilience in mobile and dynamic environments.
 Table~\ref{tab:evaltools} summarizes the above discussion by relating the works in our survey with the hardware platforms used to validate \ac{mmw} localization algorithms.
-We observe that software-defined platforms are still preferred, due to their greater versatility and to the availability of multiple digital receiver chains. \ac{cots} hardware is starting to appear in experimental evaluations, although this typically requires system management skills to flash such hardware with operating system distributions that give access to information from the radio reception chain.
+We observe that software-defined platforms are still preferred, due to their greater versatility and to the availability of multiple digital receiver chains. \ac{cots} hardware is starting to appear in experimental evaluations, although this typically requires system management (and sometimes hacking) skills to flash the hardware with firmware and custom operating systems that give access to information from the radio receiver chain.

 From a practical standpoint, the manufacturers of commercial-grade \ac{mmw} devices typically define a codebook of antenna weights that drive beam patterns to cover the largest set of lookout directions.
 As a result, the corresponding beam patterns are not necessarily narrow, nor do they necessarily present a single direction where the gain is maximum~\cite{steinmetzer2017compressive}.